+Paper 1: Multiple Choice

+1 hour

-Paper 1: Multiple Choice 40 compulsory multiple-choice questions of the direct choice type.
+40 compulsory multiple-choice questions of the direct choice type.
 The questions involve four response items.

+40 marks

-40 marks Paper 2: Theory 1 hour 45 minutes This paper has two sections: Section A has a small number of compulsory, structured questions of variable mark value.
+Paper 2: Theory

+1 hour 45 minutes

+This paper has two sections:

+Section A has a small number of compulsory, structured questions of variable mark value.
 45 marks in total are available for this section.

 Section B has three questions.
 Each question is worth 15 marks.
 Candidates must answer two questions from this section.

 There is no compulsory question on Section 25 of the syllabus (Electronic systems).
 Questions set on topics within Section 25 appear only in Paper 2 and are always set as an alternative within a question.

+75 marks

-75 marks Paper 3: Practical Test 2 hours Paper 4: Alternative to Practical A written paper of compulsory short-answer This paper has two sections. and structured questions designed to test Section A has three compulsory questions familiarity with laboratory practical procedures. each carrying five marks and each of 20 minutes duration Section B has one question of 15 marks and is of one hour's duration.
-30 marks 30 marks
+Paper 3: Practical Test 2 hours Paper 4: Alternative to Practical 1 hour This paper has two sections.
+Section A has three compulsory each carrying five marks and each minutes duration.
+A written paper of compulsory short-a and structured questions designed to familiarity with laboratory practical pro test Section B has one question of 1 of one hour's duration.
+5 marks and is 30 marks 30 marks